-“Perceived as troublemaker and being against the development of their countries, for defenders exile often presents itself as the only option to remain safe” said Remy Ngoy Lumbu, Chairperson of the African Commission and Special Rapporteur on human rights defenders.
+“Perceived as troublemakers and as being against the development of their countries, for defenders exile often presents itself as the only option to remain safe,” said Remy Ngoy Lumbu, Chairperson of the African Commission and Special Rapporteur on human rights defenders.

-While presenting the draft report, Arnold Tsunga, Director of National Democratic Institute Zimbabwe highlighted the resilience of defenders and the economic, political and psychological challenges they face in exile.
+While presenting the draft report, Arnold Tsunga, Director of the National Democratic Institute Zimbabwe, highlighted the resilience of defenders and the economic, political and psychological challenges they face in exile.
 He also shared some thoughts to reflect on a comprehensive protection mechanism for defenders in exile.
-The report analyses and shares findings on the followings:
+The report analyses and shares findings on the following points:

-- The threats faced by defenders forcing them to exile;
+- The threats faced by defenders forcing them into exile;

-- Reports from defenders that exile doesn’t silenced them, they continue their work from afar;
+- Reports from defenders that exile has not silenced, and who continue their work from afar;

 - Exile doesn’t mean more or guaranteed security;

-- While the AU imposes a duty of integration of people in exile, exiled defenders often face greater economic and political challenges in the host country;
+- While the AU imposes a duty of integration of people in exile, exiled defenders often face greater economic and political challenges in their host countries;

 - Deep impact on the mental health of defenders and their family members.